Last updated: March 12, 2026

 The color and shape of the single candle, specifically the size of its body versus its shadows, tell the story of the market’s internal battle.
 Understanding these basic building blocks is the starting point for all advanced price action analysis.
 Single patterns are crucial for technical analysts because they immediately signal shifts in momentum and sentiment.
 They help traders spot key moments in the trading session.

 A single candle can indicate potential trend reversals, strong continuations of the current trend, periods of market indecision, or high volatility.
 The shape reflects whether buyers (bulls) or sellers (bears) dominated that specific time period.
-These patterns are often referred to as pin bars.
+While some single-candle reversal setups, specifically the Hammer and Shooting Star are commonly called pin bars, the term does not apply to all single patterns (such as the Doji or Marubozu).

 Single vs. Multi-Candlestick Patterns